league55/sipplauncher/docs/user_guide.md

 Test suite location is passed to Sipplauncher with `--testsuite` command-line option.
 In case if this option is omitted, Sipplauncher uses a test suite, which is located at `<current_working_directory>/tmp-testsuite`.

-In order to understand the layout required by Sipplauncher, we advice to look at the layout of the embedded mock test suite `sipplauncher/tmp-testsuite`.
+To understand the layout required by Sipplauncher, we advise looking at the layout of the embedded mock test suite `sipplauncher/tmp-testsuite`.
 The embedded mock test suite is present for the following purposes:

  - demonstrate **Sipplauncher** test suite layout and features